The Project Respect Resources List is for all women with experience in the sex industry, including those who have experienced trafficking.

 A great list of free and low-cost counselling options available in Metro Melbourne including suburbs in the North, North-East, and West.
 Qualified psychologists, social workers, family therapists and NDIS registered counsellors are available for no or low-fee.
 There are various locations offering neuropsychological assessments, group spaces, as well as for individuals, couples and families.
 Some do not require a GP referral and have interpreters available free of charge.

 - Ascot Vale, Broadmeadows, Bundoora, Collingwood, Craigieburn, East Reservoir, Eltham, Epping, Greensborough, Meadow Heights, Melbourne, Mill Park, Northcote, Preston, West Heidelberg, Whittlesea.

 The Australian Government will provide 10 additional Medicare subsidised psychological therapy sessions for people subjected to further restrictions in areas impacted by the second wave of the COVID-19 pandemic.
-This measure will commence on Friday 7 August and be available until 30 June 2022.
+This measure will be available until 30 June 2022.

 Location: 23 Lennox St, Richmond VIC 3121

 Tips, resources and supports available for feelings associated with COVID-19, including loneliness, isolation, stress and anxiety.

 - Taking care of mental health whilst isolating with COVID-19